bkennedy04/AnimalOutcomes/README.md

 		│
 		├── src                		<- Source code for use in this project ├── __init__.py    		<- Makes src a Python module │
-		    ├── data         		<- Scripts to download or generate data │   └── make_dataset.py
-		    │
 		    ├── features      		<- Scripts to turn raw data into features for modeling │   └── build_features.R	 <- R script to read in external data, build features, and export processed data │
 		    └── models         		<- Scripts to train models and then use trained models to make predictions